Top 5 Business Loan Options for Covering Payroll

 1. Determine the type of financing.
 Decide whether short-term loans, credit lines, or another option fits your business needs.

 2. Prepare documentation.
 Include your business plan, proof of annual revenue, and bank account details.
+Many lenders will also ask for recent bank statements to confirm cash flow and eligibility.

 3. Submit your application.
 Apply online, through traditional banks, or via credit unions.
+Online lenders may fund within one to a few business days, depending on underwriting and the documents you provide.

 Documents You'll Need